 When there are openings for any upcoming classes, they will be advertised right here on our website.
-Continue to check back here for any updates or future class openings.
+Continue to check back for any updates and future class offerings.

 PLEASE SEE STEPS 2 & 3 BELOW…THIS IS A REQUIREMENT BEFORE YOU CAN APPLY.